Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-The definitive book on the theft of Hitler's favorite painting from the Neue Nationalgalerie and its importance to the history of art theft as well as the history of art.
-On 12 December 1976, German conceptual artist Ulay stole Hitler's favorite painting from the Neue Nationalgalerie in Berlin.
-It was art theft as conceptual artwork-he hung the painting on the wall of a working-class immigrant family then phoned the museum to let them know where they could retrieve it.
-This is among the most famous performance artworks in history, and Ulay's most iconic artistic action.
-This unique and groundbreaking book tells the complete story of this art theft as artwork from three perspectives and with three authors.
-While Ulay passed away in 2020, he recorded his own first-person account of the action in conversation with art historian Noah Charney.
-This direct account from Ulay will provide one part of the book.
-The action was conceived and undertaken along with Ulay's partner at the time, Marina Abramovic, who is among the most famous living artists in the world-her account of the action will follow Ulay's in this book.
-Finally, Noah Charney will write about the action and placing it within the context of art history as well as the story of art theft.
-The result is the definitive book on this fascinating incident's importance to both the history of art theft and the history of art.
+On December 12, 1976, German conceptual artist Ulay stole Hitler's favorite painting from the Neue Nationalgalerie in Berlin.
+It was art theft as conceptual artwork.
+He hung the painting on the wall of a working-class immigrant family's home, then phoned the museum to let them know where they could retrieve it.
+Told from three perspectives, this unique and groundbreaking book tells the complete story of this art theft and explores what made Ulay's iconic artistic action one of the most famous performance artworks in history.
+While Ulay passed away in 2020, he recorded his own first-person account of the action in conversation with art historian Noah Charney, allowing readers to engage with a never-before-seen narrative of the theft in Ulay's own words.
+The theft as artwork was conceived and undertaken with the help of Ulay's partner at the time, Marina Abramovic, who is among the most famous living artists in the world.
+Her account of the action will follow Ulay's in this book.
+Finally, Noah Charney will contextualize Ulay and Abramovic's artistic action within the history of art as well as highlight this fascinating incident's importance to the history of art theft.